mmore500/signalgp-lite/joss/paper.md

 After this, their internal running modules were killed and the second signal was sent.
 After another 128 virtual CPU cycles, their response was recorded.
 In order to save resources and computing time, as soon as a replicate evolved a fully-correct solution, their evolution was halted.
-We excluded RNG operations from the instruction set to ensure that programs could not solve the Contextual Signal Problem by chance.
+We excluded random number generating operations from the instruction set to ensure that programs could not solve the Contextual Signal Problem by chance.
 \autoref{fig:tts-context} shows the number of generations elapsed before a full solution was found.

 SignalGP-Lite evolved full solutions in half as many generations compared to SignalGP when regulation was enabled.